recursedev54/Mirror-Scope/Readme.md

     -  And lyrics!
         - ```Audicle{Lyrics#5a3442}>> >>. .
 And - it - was - . . so - pre - dict - | a - ble - . .
 I - . . could - n't - get - | it - though - . .
 I - . . could - n't - fig - | ure - that - it - would - turn - out - . . ri i | i - - - ght - so I left . my . bed in - chains! | - - - . felt - the emp . ti - ness . all - day! | - - I - kept - my - mouth - . shut - .
 I - | kept - my - mouth - . shut - and~look - . where . that . | got - me! -```
         - ```Audicle{Melody#5a3442}>> >>. .
 G#4 - G#4 - G#4 - . .
 F#4 - E4 - F#4 - | E4 - C#4 - . .
 C#4 - . .
 B3 - A#3 - B3 - | C#4 - C#4 - . .
 C#4 - . .
 B3 - A#3 - B3 - | C#4 - G#3 - G#3 - G#3 - G#3 - E4 - . .
 E4 B3 | C#4 - - - B3 - E4 D#4 E4 .
 D#4 .
 E4 D#4 - F#4 | - - - .
 E4 - D#4 E4 .
 D#4 - E4 .
 D#4 - F#4 | - - E4 - E4 - E4 - E4 - .
 E4 - .
 E4 - | E4 - E4 - E4 - .
 E4 - E4 - .
 E4 .
 E4 . | E4 - C#4 -```
+  - ### Rainbow Piano Roll
+    - Finally you don't have to settle for just one color for each of your midi clips.
+Rainbow midi means you're easily able to tell which note is which.
+You can make each note of the chromatic scale whatever you want, but these are the defaults
+    - `C:     #4E6E82
+C#/Db: #55786C
+D:     #7C9356
+D#/Eb: #7A9356
+E:     #D1B852
+F:     #E0A162
+F#/Gb: #DCA061
+G:     #DB665A
+G#/Ab: #D65656
+A:     #C07376
+A#/Bb: #8C5F66
+B:     #8A7F8A`

 #### Mirror (Prismals)